 To generate the model representing the behavior of the input BPEL description, WSMOD performs an exhaustive simulation guided by the operational ATP rules.
-The tool is also able to synthesize automatically the model of an adapted client interacting with the Web service, whose behavior complies with that of the service as regards emission and reception of messages, time elapsing, etc. In this study, we focus only on the Web service model generation feature of WSMOD.
+The tool is also able to synthesize automatically the model of an adapted client interacting with the Web service, whose behavior complies with that of the service as regards emission and reception of messages, time elapsing, etc (see Figure 3).
+In this study, we focus only on the Web service model generation feature of WSMOD in discrete time.